Tarenyawagon: Emerging from Darkness

 Furthermore, we have a cautionary tale given to us through the Tuscarora tradition (in my own opinion) of what may happen to a people who remains in darkness.
 The people who lived here before utterly destroyed themselves.
 We have two directions we can choose from in these examples: a path disconnected from the Holder of Heavens that leads to complete destruction, and a path that leads to light through the guidance and teachings of the Holder of Heavens.

 This theme of being freed from darkness and captivity has an obvious parallel in the tradition of God freeing the Israelites from Egypt through Moses.
-There are other examples that exist too in the accounts of Lehi’s family, the Jaredites, and even the Mulekites of Zarahemla.
+There are other examples that exist too in the accounts of Lehi’s family, the Jaredites, and even the Mulekites of Zarahemla in the Covenant of Christ.

 Here are examples of Lehi emerging from a corrupt society (darkness) to be led by God to a better land: